davidgaribay-dev/rewind/README.md

 ### Marketing Website (Vercel)

 The marketing website can be deployed to Vercel with one click.
-See [VERCEL_DEPLOYMENT.md](VERCEL_DEPLOYMENT.md) for detailed instructions.

 **Quick Deploy:**
 1. Import repository at [vercel.com/new](https://vercel.com/new)